Definition of ITIL Service Design

 What is Service Design?

 The ITIL Service Lifecycle comprises of five consecutive stages, such as Service Strategy, ITIL Service Design, Service Transition, Service Operation, and Continual Service Improvement are closely entangled with one another that the service cannot be effectively completed without any of a single stage.
 Service Design (SD) is the second process group of ITIL Service Management Lifecycle which begins after determining the strategy by the service team.
-The service management team needs guidelines for designing and developing the new services and these are established in the Service Designing stage.
+The service management team needs guidelines for designing and developing the new services, and these are established in the Service Designing stage.
 The ITIL Service Design process includes guidelines for designing new IT services, processes and other aspects of IT Service Management.
 It assimilates design principles and methods for transforming strategic business objectives into portfolios of services and service assets.

 The ultimate purpose of the Service Design process is to present new, innovative and appropriate IT services, processes and other aspects of ITIL Service management to fulfill present and future business requirements.

 The overall approach of ITIL Service Design is to represent the fundamentals of designing services.
-The five key aspects of Service Design process are as follows –
+The five key aspects of the Service Design process are as follows –

 - Designing Service Solution: At the planning stage, the service team chalks a plan of producing services with balancing cost, deadline, budget and business requirements.

-- Designing Processes: The process model is one of the elaborate paradigms in ITIL and it helps in the transition, operation, and improvement of services.
+- Designing Processes: The process model is one of the elaborate paradigms in ITIL, and it helps in the transition, operation, and improvement of services.

 - Designing Measurements and Metrics: Process metrics must be aligned with organizational goals and drilled down to each individual role as in balanced scorecard metrics.